xaviershay/blog/_posts/2014-11-01-new-powers-for-asio.md

 The operation must limit any unlawful activity to "the maximum extent consistent with conducting and effective [operation]" (s 35C(2)c), but that doesn't seem much of a restriction.
 There is no necessary specification of the actual unlawful behaviour permitted, and illegally obtained evidence is protected under section 35A(2).

 Certain grave crimes are not covered by immunity: murder or serious injury, sexual offences, significant loss or serious damage to property, and torture.
-Disturbingly, tortune wasn't exempted in the [initial draft][initial-draft] of the bill and was only added after objections from the opposition.
+Disturbingly, torture wasn't exempted in the [initial draft][initial-draft] of the bill and was only added after objections from the opposition.

 ### A Freeze Is Coming